JiayuanWen/projects/README.md

-This repository hosts the contents for my [website](https://jiayuanWen.github.io), such as projects listed in Projects page and blogs.
+This repository hosts the contents for my [website](https://jiayuanWen.github.io), such as projects shown in Projects page and blogs.

 This is my attempt at working around the drawback that GitHub Pages only supports static contents and no support for database/datastores, such as MongoDB, Google Cloud SQL, etc.